 There have been early signs of a rebound, with emerging markets posting double-digits gains in both 2016 and 2017.
 Those gains followed a miserable five-year stretch during which developing markets broke even in one calendar year and lost money in three others.
 Despite the recent revival, emerging markets’ valuations remain cheap by global standards.

 6. Looking wide.
 I have long advocated taking a broad view of our financial lives.
 For instance, when settling on a portfolio’s split between stocks and more conservative investments, we should factor in our Social Security benefits, any traditional pension plan we have—and, most important, our paycheck or lack thereof.

 Indeed, as I can attest, the investment world looks quite different when you no longer have a regular salary and you’re no longer regularly adding fresh savings to your portfolio.
 That got me to thinking: When calculating our asset allocation, perhaps we should count any future savings as part of our portfolio’s conservative investments.
 I explored that notion in a recent blog.

 7. Declaring victory.
 The overriding financial goal isn’t to beat the market, prove how clever we are or become the richest family in town.
 Rather, the goal is to have enough to lead the life we want.

 After the amazing stock market run of the past eight-plus years, many of us are much closer to that point—and certainly far closer than we could possibly have hoped during the dismal winter of 2008-09.
 Should we keep gunning for growth?
 Or is the rational response to reduce risk?
-I’ll have more on that topic in next month’s newsletter, which will go out on Saturday, Oct.
-7.
+I’ll have more on that topic next month.